BabarBaig/aan_pacman/README.md

 This is a basic implementation of the arcade game pacman
 # Description
 The code moves the pacman image between the L-R borders of the screen every 600ms.
-With every move, the pacman opens and closes its mouth to simulate eating.
+With every move, pacman opens and closes its mouth to simulate eating.
 # Installation
 Clone the project and drag-drop index.html in your browser
 # Usage